mlund/faunus/docs/_docs/energy.md

 where $c_s$ is the molar concentration of the co-solute;
 $\gamma_i$ is the atomic surface tension; and $\varepsilon_{\text{tfe},i}$ the atomic transfer free energy, both specified in the atom topology with `tension` and `tfe`, respectively.
+Will use cell lists if a geometry is either `cuboid` or `sphere`.
+The `dense` option specifies if a dense implementation (memory heavy but faster) or a sparse one (slightly slower but light) of a cell list container will be used.

 ## Penalty Function